PiTiLeZarD/PiTiLeZarD/README.md

 - 🐍 Python: senior
 - 🔭 I’m currently working on [memup](https://github.com/PiTiLeZarD/memup)
 - 🌱 I’m currently learning japanese
 - ⚡ Fun fact: Got my first computer thanks to a game I coded in a shop that kickstarted sales on previously ignored Amstrads.
-My mom was convinced I stole it and asked me to return it! :)
+My mom was convinced I stole it and asked me to return it, I was 12! :)
 - 💬 Ask me about anything